 Don't forget to check out the SwitchPod at SwitchPod.co—that link will redirect to our Kickstarter campaign while it's live.

-Pat Flynn: Fourteen-ish months later and here we are from idea to launch.
+Pat Flynn: 14-ish months later and here we are from idea to launch.
 I'm so scared.
 I'm so excited.
 This is something I've never done before.
-For those of you who don't know, myself and my videographer, Caleb, we partnered up, we invented an actual physical product.
+For those of you who don't know myself and my videographer, Caleb, we partnered up, we invented an actual physical product.
 This idea was conceptualized in October of 2017, and it just launched on Kickstarter.
 This is a big experiment.
-Some people have called it a big gamble, but Caleb and I are gonna talk about it and everything about it, including how much money we spent in the process so far, what we hope to achieve out of this, where this idea came from, the entire prototyping process, and how we have been marketing this overtime to hopefully have a successful funding campaign.
+Some people have called it a big gamble, but Caleb and I are gonna talk about it and everything about it including how much money we spent in the process so far, what we hope to achieve out of this, where this idea came from, the entire prototyping process, and how we have been marketing this overtime to hopefully have a successful funding campaign.

-Pat: Hey, what's up team Flynn?
+Pat Flynn: Hey, what's up team Flynn?
 Thank you so much for joining me today.
-This is Session 356 of the SPI Podcast.
+This is session 356 of the SPI Podcast.
 Thank you so much for being here today.
-We got a great and special episode for you today, taking you behind the scenes of a product idea and taking it all the way to launch and all the things that we hope to do with it.
-To join us and help us today is my partner on this project and this business, because it is a separate business, Caleb Wojcik.
-We're just gonna get right into it, right now: Caleb Wojcik and I discuss SwitchPod.
+We got a great and special episode for you today taking you behind the scenes of a product idea and taking it all the way to launch and all the things that we hope to do with it.
+To join us and help us today is my partner on this project and this business because it is a separate business, Caleb Wojcik.
+We're just gonna get ready into it right now.
+Caleb Wojcik and I discuss SwitchPod.
 Caleb, what's up man?
 Welcome to the SPI Podcast.
 Thanks for being here today.

 Caleb Wojcik: Yeah.
 It's great to be back.
 I think it's been maybe my third time, fourth time?
 I don't know.